JNMR: Joint Non-linear Motion Regression for Video Frame Interpolation: Experiments

 \subsubsection{Flow-based Motion Estimation}

-\textbf{To further verify the universality of our method, the pre-trained LiteFlowNet~\cite{hui2018liteflownet} is utilized to generate optical flow motions instead of deformable convolution denoted as JNMR-flow.
-JNMR-flow can also achieve good VFI performance, but using more model parameters, as illustrated in TABLE~\ref{tab8}.
-However, the whole network is mainly designed towards the feature-level, which leads to the lower interpolation performance of JNMR-flow compared to kernel-based JNMR.
-In addition, Fig.\ref{fig12} indicates that the pixel-level optical flow of JNMR-flow is still inferior to the feature-level offset map of JNMR in the catching large motions.}
+To further verify the universality of our method, the pre-trained LiteFlowNet~\cite{hui2018liteflownet} is utilized to generate optical flow motions instead of deformable convolution denoted as JNMR-flow.
+JNMR-flow can also achieve good VFI performance, but uses more model parameters, as illustrated in TABLE~\ref{tab8}.
+However, the whole network is mainly designed toward the feature-level, which leads to the lower interpolation performance of JNMR-flow compared to the kernel-based JNMR.
+In addition, Fig.\ref{fig12} indicates that the pixel-level optical flow of JNMR-flow is still inferior to the feature-level offset map of JNMR in catching large motions.